-In a report that was released in 2009, there was 105,000 shipment seizures all containing marijuana and in 2010 that number had increased to 119,000.
+In a report that was released in 2009, there were 105,000 shipment seizures all containing marijuana and in 2010 that number had increased to 119,000.
 An analysis by the Adolescent Substance Abuse Knowledge Base reported that Arizona rated at 8.9% for marijuana usage and it may not seem much, but the national average was reported at 6.3%.
 Marijuana usage in Arizona was 2.6% higher than the nation’s average.
-In 2011 the United States Department of Justice National Drug Intelligence Center published a journal that was called “Arizona High Density Drug Trafficking Area – Drug Market Analysis 2011”.
-The publication focused on Arizona’s ever growing rise on drug trafficking, drug users, and sellers.
+In 2011 the United States Department of Justice National Drug Intelligence Center published a journal that was called “Arizona High-Density Drug Trafficking Area – Drug Market Analysis 2011”.
+The publication focused on Arizona’s ever-growing rise on drug trafficking, drug users, and sellers.
 One report in the publication stated that heroin seizures increased from 2009 at 190 to 263 a year later.
-Knowing this information puts almost all the state’s residents in daily exposure to the possibility of drug addictions and drug related issues.
+Knowing this information puts almost all the state’s residents in daily exposure to the possibility of drug addictions and drug-related issues.

 Due to the rising drug problem every year in Arizona, many of its high school districts have added a voluntary substance abuse program to help students recover from their individual addiction and to also prevent the other students from ever attaining any drug habit.
 By adding the program to the state’s high school districts it helps to move forward in strengthening the anti-drug abuse program within its communities.
 While small recovery programs are working their way up to prevent more drug abuse in the state, it is the prestigious rehab centers that have risen in Arizona that are beginning to pull together the anti-drug movement for the state.